matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 to eat.
 Period.
 Save the sweets and the carbs for parties and celebrations only.

-So, if you're still with me, you probably what to know what the result of all this walking meal watching is.
+So, if you're still with me, you probably what to know what the result of all this walking, meal watching, and blogging is.
 Well, have a look:

 | Week | Date  | Weight | Week Loss | Total.
 Loss | Week Avg.
 Loss | Notes                                 |
 |------|-------|--------|-----------|-------------|----------------|---------------------------------------|